Fanny and Alexander: Christianity and Judaism

 The Biblical Ishmael (depicted in statue by Hans Peder Pedersen-Dan) is the namesake of Ismael, played by Stina Ekblad.

 Törnqvist identified Ismael as "one of the more enigmatic features" of Fanny and Alexander, commenting on the character as a fusion of elements.
-Ismael speaks the Finno-Swedish language, and he is androgynous, being a male character played by a woman, Stina Ekblad.
+Ismael speaks the Finland-Swedish, and he is androgynous, being a male character played by a woman, Stina Ekblad.
 Ismael also says to Alexander, "Perhaps we are the same person".
 Author Daniel Humphrey also commented in Ismael's androgyny, conveying "queerness and foreignness" but presented as spiritually identical to Alexander.
 Additionally, Humphrey commented on the name, with Ishmael of the Bible being a bastard son of Abraham and progenitor of the Arab people, considered "paradigmatic" by Christians and Jews alike.
 A Dream Play author Strindberg had taken interest in the Ishmael character.
 Törnqvist also identified Ismael as matching Hamlet in education, intelligence, real or feigned insanity and anti-social nature.

 Hayes commented on the way Ismael holds Alexander, remarking it was "Alexander's erotic encounter with a man/a woman/himself".
 Critic Robin Wood and Richard Lippe argued Ismael directly replaces Oscar, dismissed by Alexander as not serving a purpose; Ismael instead brings danger and sexual ambiguity: Wood and Lippe observed Ismael touching Alexander and kissing Aron.
 The role of Ismael and Alexander's ritual in Edvard's death is uncertain: Ismael speaks of what will happen in the future in describing Edvard's death, but it can all be logically explained, with a police officer informing Emilie the death is legally accidental.